Levelup-Banner-2.jpg

 • Leadership – improving skills in areas like conducting high-stakes conversations, building influence, and fostering trust-based relationships

-This program is not intended as a way to prepare for your PMP exam (although it could be a secondary objective), receive academic tutoring nor a way to get a job or job referral.
+This program is not intended as a way to prepare for your PMP exam (although it could be a secondary objective), receive academic tutoring, or as a way to get a job or job referral.

 BENEFITS TO MENTORS

-• Recognition – PMI MB will feature mentors’ profiles in dedicated space and on social media.
+• Recognition – PMI MB will feature mentors’ profiles in a dedicated space and on social media.

 • Earning PDUs – Mentors can earn PDUs in the 'Giving Back' category, accumulating 1 PDU per hour of volunteered time (up to a maximum of 25 PDUs).